gauthamp10/soundcloud-downloader/README.md

-# SCdown
+# Soundcloud-downloader
-SCdown is a soundcloud downloader based on PHP.SCdown fetches mp3 links for any sound cloud track url.
+This project is a soundcloud downloader based on PHP.Then  script fetches mp3 links for any sound cloud track url.

 ## Prerequisites
 * Webserver